 For undergraduates training, this includes academic lectures, clinical skills and clinical placements involving residential and community care.
 Graduate and post-graduate training includes advanced seminars, elective rotations, internships and fellowships.

-Division members are involved in research on dual diagnosis, autism spectrum disorders, genetics, sensory disorders, interprofessional education, collaborative community-based health care, forensics and epidemiology.
+Division members are involved in research on dual diagnosis, autism spectrum disorders, genetics, sensory processing, interprofessional education, collaborative community-based health care, forensics and psychological therapies.

 Clinical services are provided through inpatient and outpatient clinics across the Southeastern Ontario region serving both developmental and mental health agencies; as well as children's services within the education and social service systems.